PaLeroy/phd_defense/talk.md

 June 28, 2024

 ---
+class: middle
 # Today
-<br><br>

 - Introduction to reinforcement learning.

 - Multi-agent reinforcement learning.

 - Contributions of the thesis:
-    - Learning to cooperate,
+    - Transfering reinforcement learning algorithms to the multi-agent setting.
-    - Learning to cooperate in a competitive environment.
+    - Solving a real-world application with multi-agent reinforcement learning.
+    - An empirical study to address new problems with these algorithms.

 ???